TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Additional resources

-This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental.

-* It looks like this lesson doesn't have any additional resources yet.
-Help us expand this section by contributing to our curriculum.
+- [This video](https://www.youtube.com/watch?v=SMbqi1HPprc) is a helpful guide on how to set up Prettier inside your Vite-React projects.
+- [This video](https://www.youtube.com/watch?v=rb1GWqCJid4) gets you up to speed with a quick overview of the basic features of React Dev tools in Chrome.